furrlori-oss/hwip/docs/search-help.md

 -	You must specify at least one search term.
 -	You need only specify the search terms that are of most interest to you.
 -	On the Advanced Search, expand or collapse the categories by clicking the corresponding arrow.
--	On the Advanced Search, clicking the Reset bottom at the bottom of the page removes all of your selections.
+-	On the Advanced Search, clicking the Reset button at the bottom of the page removes all of your selections.
 -	Searches that return a large number of facilities may load slowly.
 A loading indicator provides a visual indication that HWIP is retrieving results.
 -	You can narrow your search by specifying additional site characteristics.
 ## Home Page Basic Search Criteria
 ### Search by Site Name or ID

 To search for information about a particular hazardous waste site, Search by Site Name or ID.
-Enter a 12-digit EPA RCRA Site Identification number or a the name of a site and click Search.
+Enter a 12-digit EPA RCRA Site Identification number or the name of a site and click Search.

 ###  Search by Location